Prodigi-Group/kite-web-app-sdk/README.md

 - All of these except `baseUrl` are optional.

 - By default, user uploads _are enabled_ and the associated interface controls made visible.
-This functionality can be set manually either in the Angular module for a partner's app (`brandSettings.featureSettings.userUploadsAllowed`) or through the SDK (`otherSettings.userUploadsAllowed`).
+This functionality can be set manually either in the Angular module for a partner's app (`brandSettings.featureSettings.userUploadsAllowed`) or through the SDK (`config.userUploadsAllowed`).
 Note that any user uploads setting defined via the SDK will override the corresponding setting, if set, in the partner's app module file.

 ```typescript
 {